How To Support Your Local Restaurant During Covid-19

 You might also like...

 It’s a devastating time for the hospitality industry.
-Last week, the UK government announced new regulations stating all restaurants, bars and cafes must close in a bid to help slow the spread of Covid-19.
+All restaurants, bars and cafes have closed for the foreseeable in a bid to help slow the spread of Covid-19.
 It’s a temporary measure – and hopefully, in a few months time, we’ll be able to enjoy eating and drinking out again at our favourite spots around the country.
 But in the meantime, there are things you can do to help support your local restaurant through these challenging times – some of which won’t cost a penny.

 Buy a voucher